kurdin/inferno-unstated/README.md

 [Final Form](https://github.com/final-form/react-final-form).

 If fetching data is getting to be too much, maybe try out [Apollo](https://www.apollographql.com).
-Or even something uncool but familiar and reliable like [Backbone models and collections](http://backbonejs.org).
-What?
-Are you too cool to use an old framework?

 Third, a lot of shared state between components is localized to a few components in the tree.